-There are 16 trails, totaling 20 miles, traversing different eco-systems providing a great variety of views and experiences for hikers and bikers.
-Trails range from short and easy to long and moderate.
+The park boasts 21 trails, totaling over 27 miles, traversing different ecosystems and providing a great variety of views and experiences for all users.
+Trails range from short and easy to long and extreme.
 The park map provides a nice overview of the trail system.
-Please, due to this fragile eco-system, no pets, horses or smoking is permitted on the trails, visitors are encouraged to report interesting wildlife sightings.
+To protect this fragile ecosystem, dogs are allowed on designated trails only.
+Visitors are encouraged to report interesting wildlife sightings.

 0.53 miles of easy hiking or biking along a gentle slope on a universally accessible pathway.
-This trail circles North of the campgrounds.
+This trail circles North of the campground.
+Pet friendly.

 3.52 miles of moderate trail with moderate elevation gain.
 A park staff favorite because of great pines and rock gardens along the way.
 Visitors can even view a stunning pine growing out from a boulder.

 0.40 mile of easy, gentle slope.
 Lying to the North of the campgrounds, it can be linked with Acorn Alley and Soaring Kestrel trails to add length and variety.
 Pet friendly.

 A one-mile moderate trail with some elevation gain offering a nice view of park open space and the Limekiln Valley, an active wildlife corridor.

 A 1.37 miles of easy to moderate, gentle sloping interpretive trail that’s close to the visitor’s center.
 Great for a learn-as-you-go experience, a great horned owl has been spotted here.
 Let the visitor’s center know if he appears on your journey.

 A 0.85-mile, moderate, thick forest and nicely shaded single-track trail ideal for mountain bikes.